bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ### Enterprise

-Enable by setting `ENTERPRISE_ENABLED='true'` either via kas-installer.env or the environment.
+In addition to the configurations required by [OCM Mode](#ocm), Enterprise mode is enabled by setting `ENTERPRISE_ENABLED='true'` either via kas-installer.env or the environment.

 Enterprise is a variation of OCM mode that allows for simple installation of only the control plane components, MAS SSO and kas-fleet-manager.
 Following installation this mode, the fleet manager's cluster list is (unless overridden) an empty list